-We have a duty to administer Housing and Council Tax Benefit claims including the responsibility to prevent and detect Benefit fraud.
+We have a duty to administer Housing and Council Tax Benefit claims, including the responsibility to prevent and detect Benefit fraud.
 We will consider applying a sanction against persons suspected of committing Housing and / or Council Tax Benefit Fraud.
 The evidence will be of a sufficient standard to sustain a sanction.
 Any sanction applied should be in the public interest.

-The Investigations Manager will recommend to the Sanctions Panel what in his view is the appropriate sanction to be considered.
+The Investigations Manager will recommend to the Sanctions Panel what, in his view, is the appropriate sanction to be considered.
 However, the final decision will be determined by the Sanctions Panel.
 The Sanctions Panel will take into account additional factors outlined in this policy.

-The Sanction Panel consists of the Director of Finance, the Revenues and Benefits Manager and the Local Taxation Manager.
+The Sanctions Panel consists of the Director of Finance, the Revenues and Benefits Manager and the Local Taxation Manager.
 A minimum of two signatures are required to sign the document which details their decision.

 Formal Cautions / Administrative Penalties

 Formal Cautions or Administrative Penalties will be offered to persons who fit the following criteria:

 - The overpayment is between £0 and £1,999, or the overpayment is £2,000 or over, but the claimant has significant ill health where a Prosecution would have a severe impact on their health

 - The person has committed an offence, which has a realistic prospect of conviction